 If the nifi.state.management.embedded.zookeeper.start property is set to true, the nifi.state.management.embedded.zookeeper.properties property in nifi.properties also becomes relevant.
 This specifies the ZooKeeper properties file to use.
 At a minimum, this properties file needs to be populated with the list of ZooKeeper servers.
 The servers are specified as properties in the form of server.1, server.2, to server.n.
-Each of these servers is configured as <hostname>:<quorum port>[:<leader election port>].
-For example, myhost:2888:3888.
+As of NiFi 1.10.x, Zookeeper has been upgraded to 3.5.5 and servers are now defined with the client port appended at the end as per the Zookeeper Documentation.
+As such, each of these servers is configured as <hostname>:<quorum port>[:<leader election port>][:role];[<client port address>:]<client port>.
+As a simple example this would be server.1 = myhost:2888:3888;2181.
 This list of nodes should be the same nodes in the NiFi cluster that have the nifi.state.management.embedded.zookeeper.start property set to true.
 Also note that because ZooKeeper will be listening on these ports, the firewall may need to be configured to open these ports for incoming traffic, at least between nodes in the cluster.
-Additionally, the port to listen on for client connections must be opened in the firewall.
-The default value for this is 2181 but can be configured via the clientPort property in the zookeeper.properties file.